-Cusgarne School recognises and understands that there is a now a mandatory reporting duty for all teachers to report to the police where it is believed an act of FGM has been carried out on a girl under the age of 18 in the UK.
+-----School recognises and understands that there is a now a mandatory reporting duty for all teachers to report to the police where it is believed an act of FGM has been carried out on a girl under 18 in the UK.
 Failure to do so may result in legal/disciplinary action being taken.

 All suspected or actual cases of FGM are a Safeguarding concern in which safeguarding procedures will be followed; this will include a referral to the police and to Children's Social Care via MARU.
-If any staff are concerned about a pupil, they will refer to the Designated Safeguarding Lead/s within the academy unless there is a good reason not to do so.
+If any staff are concerned about a pupil, they will refer to the Safeguarding Designated Lead/s within the School unless there is a good reason not to do so.